-Placing stickers on the wall may seem like good idea to a child, but not so much to the person responsible for removing the stickers later.
+Placing stickers on the wall may seem like good idea to a child but not so much to the person responsible for removing the stickers later.
+Applying wall decals is also a popular decorating option, which adds to the potential for stuck-on stickers on your walls.
 Quickly tearing the stickers off may damage wallpaper or painted walls, or it may leave behind strips of sticker and residue that look even worse.
-Removing stickers and the adhesive entirely may require several methods; work with gentle, dry methods first before moving on to liquid-based solutions.
+Removing stickers and the adhesive entirely may require several methods.
+Start with gentle, dry methods first before moving on to liquid-based solutions to protect your walls.

-Picking at a sticker may remove it -- or at least a good portion of it -- from the wall without requiring any solvents.
+Picking at a child's sticker or wall decor stickers may remove them, or at least a good portion of them, from the wall without any other products.
 Start at one corner and pick at the sticker with your fingernail, working your way toward the center.
 Once the sticker becomes difficult to lift, start at another corner, continually working your way around the sticker.
-If it is difficult to remove, gently scrape it with the edge of a putty knife or a butter knife.
+If it is difficult to remove, gently scrape it with the edge of a putty knife or a butter knife, being careful not to scrape or gouge the wall.
 The picking-and-scraping method also removes some of the gooey adhesive residue sometimes left behind after the paper or vinyl has been removed.

-Sometimes picking at the sticker isn't enough to remove it entirely: Bits of paper or adhesive remnants stubbornly stay behind no matter how hard you work at removing them.
+Sometimes picking at the sticker isn't enough to remove it entirely.
+Bits of paper or adhesive remnants often stay behind no matter how hard you work at removing them.
 Warm what's left on the wall with a hair dryer set to low or medium heat, held 4 or 5 inches from the sticker.
+Avoid too much heat, especially on painted walls, which can cause the paint to bubble or peel away from the wall.
+You can also use a clothes steamer to generate heat, but keep in mind that the moisture can damage the wall.
 Once the adhesive softens, it makes the sticker bits and residue easier to remove.
 Roll the gooey remains away with your fingers, rubbing from the outside edges of the sticker toward the center to roll the residue onto itself.
 For more stubborn areas, use a plastic putty knife to scrape the soft adhesive away.

 Wet, Then Wipe